Drock91/DK_WAVE_7_XRPLGRANT/README.md

 * XRP Ledger & Xumm Wallet - Manage and store game currencies

----Future Plans---
+---FUTURE PLANS---

 Transition from Windows containers to Linux containers for better transport interoperability.
 WebGL build to enable browser-based gameplay.
+House and guild plot NFT integration into main town, sandbox marketplace to link multiple game servers for one world effect.

----Contributing---
+---CONTRIBUTING---

 We appreciate all contributions.
 See CONTRIBUTING.md for details.

----License---
+---LICENSE---

 This project is licensed under the MIT License - see the LICENSE.md file for details.

----Contact---
+---CONTACT---

 Project Maintainer: [Derek Heinrichs]